-Pre-registration for Familt-to-Family is required; the next course begins Wednesday, February 13th at the Enloe Conference Center on the Esplanade.
-The course will meet each Wednesday evening for 12 weeks.
-Please contact Linda Nelson (520-0862 or 343-8012) or Cathy Gurney (228-7100) for more information and to register.
+Pre-registration for Family-to-Family is required; the next course will begin on August 16, 2017, at the Enloe Conference Center on the Esplanade.
+The course will meet each Wednesday evening at 6:30 for 12 weeks.
+Please contact Cathy Gurney (228-7100) or call Lisa at the NAMI Butte County office for more information and to register.

 - The course is taught by trained family members